-The Berks County Intermediate Unit offers a Guest Teacher Program for individuals who are interested in serving as substitute teachers.
-The program is designed to provide participants with limited or no teaching experience with the necessary training required to become day-to-day substitutes.
-Anyone possessing a bachelor’s degree in any field from an accredited college or university is eligible to apply.* Upon successfully completing the training program, new Guest Teachers receive an emergency permit through the Pennsylvania Department of Education (PDE) which qualifies them to substitute on a day-to-day basis in both BCIU classrooms and any of the participating Berks County public school entities.
+The Berks County Intermediate Unit offers a Guest Teacher Program for individuals who are interested in serving as substitute teachers in Berks County.
+The program is designed to provide participants with limited or no teaching experience with the necessary training to become day-to-day substitutes.
+Anyone possessing a bachelor’s degree in any field from an accredited college or university is eligible to apply. *

 Through the Guest Teacher Program, participants learn about classroom management, lesson-planning, special education, development and behavior of age groups, and how to deal effectively with today’s students.
-After meeting all permit eligibility requirements, successfully completing the the two-day training, and submitting all required paperwork, the BCIU will apply for a Type 06 emergency permit on the new Guest Teacher’s behalf.
-Once the permit is approved, the Guest Teacher will be eligible to work as a day-to-day substitute in any subject area and at any grade level for the academic school year in the following Berks County public school entities:
+After meeting all PA Department of Education emergency permit eligibility requirements, successfully completing the two-day training, and submitting all required paperwork, the BCIU will apply for a Type 06 day-to-day substitute emergency permit on the new Guest Teacher’s behalf.
+Once the permit is approved, the Guest Teacher becomes eligible to serve as a day-to-day substitute in any subject area and grade level for the academic school year in the following participating Berks County public school entities:

-Antietam – Boyertown Area – Brandywine Heights Area – Conrad Weiser Area – Daniel Boone Area – Exeter Township – Fleetwood Area – Governor Mifflin – Kutztown Area – Muhlenberg – Oley Valley – Reading – Schuylkill Valley – Tulpehocken Area – Twin Valley – Wilson – Berks Career & Technology Center – BCIU
+Antietam – Boyertown – Brandywine Heights – Conrad Weiser – Daniel Boone – Exeter Township – Fleetwood – Governor Mifflin – Kutztown – Muhlenberg – Oley Valley – Reading – Schuylkill Valley – Tulpehocken – Twin Valley – Wilson – Berks Career & Technology Center – BCIU

-Please note that the emergency permit sponsored by the BCIU qualifies an individual to substitute in short-term assignments only at the public school entities listed above.
-Program participants must be able to be present for and complete both days of training in order to secure an emergency permit.
+Please note that the emergency permit sponsored by the BCIU qualifies an individual to substitute in short-term assignments only at the participating Berks County school entities listed above.
+Program participants must be able to be present for and complete both days of training to secure an emergency permit.